gatsbyjs/gatsby/docs/docs/sourcing-from-woocommerce.md

 ## Existing plugins

 This guide assumes the use of the [`gatsby-source-woocommerce` plugin](/packages/@pasdo501/gatsby-source-woocommerce/).
-It is a straightforward solution specific to WooCommerce.

 Install it: